osmanyusufakkus/emlakgptnextjs/README.md

 bun dev
 ```

-Open [https://emlakgptnextjs.vercel.app] with your browser to see the result.
+Open [https://emlakgptnextjs.vercel.app] with your browser to see the results.

 You can start after signing up/on the site.